maksimKorzh/Chenglite/README.md

 # Feedback
-	I appriciate any feedbacks at freesoft.for.people@gmail.com
+	Any feedbacks are appriciated at freesoft.for.people@gmail.com